SilverHalf/mount-balrior/ura-lcm/strategy.md

 #### Ranged Rotation

 Ranged players will generally be [double sharding](../ura/strategy.html/#double-sharding-toxic-geysers) for the entirety of the fight.
-Most groups will ask you to use an [overlay](../ura/strategy.html#marker-packs): callouts are usually done exclusively with geyser numbers.
+Most groups will ask you to use an [overlay](../ura/strategy.html#marker-packs): callouts are usually done exclusively with geyser numbers/symbols.

-Pain points often occur in the transitions at 70% and 40% of Ura's HP, where the rotation restarts from #8 and #7 respectively.
+Pain points often occur in the transitions at 70% and 40% of [Ura's] HP, where the rotation restarts from #8 and #7 respectively.
 There are several commonly used rotations, that all introduce some optimizations to alleviate these and reduce overall strain on the ranged players.
 Several of these are displayed below.

 ---